chicago-justice-project/article-tagging/README.md

 The `load_data.py` file will load the data from the CSV files (stored not in GitHub).
 Specifically, look at the `load_data.load_data()` method, this returns a `k`-hot encoded tagging and article data.

+# FAQ About Contributing

+* How can I stay up to date on what you're doing with article-tagging?
+Check this document for updates and subscribe to the #quantifyingjusticenews channel on Chi Hack Night's team on Slack.
+* Second bullet

 # See Also

 * [Chicago Justice Project](http://chicagojustice.org/)